mixxxdj/manual/source/hardware/controllers/yaeltex_minimixxx.rst

 layer is selected, pushing another layer button will enable that layer instead.
 Or, press the currently-activated layer button to disable it.

+In the Default Layer, the encoders above the Pitch sliders will have an animated spinning indicator, and the encoders above the Level sliders will show an animated VU meter for each deck.

 ===============================  ========  =====================================
 Button                           Category  Function
 ===============================  ========  =====================================